tyazid/XMediaPlayer/README.md

 ##### The disadvantages:

 - Cannot handle correctly PTS and DTS that do not have the same order.
-- No information about the current playing time-stamp.
+- No precise value of playing time-stamp.

 >Code ref#:XMediaPlayer/XPlayer/PlayerUI/XPlayerLayer.h